dylanjcastillo/twitter-sentiment-tracker/README.md

 For training the model, I suggest the following [repository](https://github.com/abhishekkrthakur/bert-sentiment) and [tutorial](https://www.youtube.com/watch?v=hinZO--TEk4) by Abhishek Thakur.

-If you build a dataset for training your model, then use the same pre-processing steps as in the `process_text()` function in `fetch_tweets.py` .
+If you plan on building a dataset for training your model, then use the same pre-processing steps as in the `process_text()` function in `fetch_tweets.py` .
 Adjust them if necessary.

 Save the `vocab.txt` and the model's learned parameters files in the `sentiment_app/input/` directory.
 Then, update the `config.py` file in `sentment_app/`: